yashslakhtariya/yslcoweb/README.md

 - Export pdf of respons (icon visible on top right after response is generated
 - Adapt your system light/dark mode with YSLcoWeb

+## Try our YSLcoWeb-lite extension for chrome and all chromium based browsers

+- Enable Developer Mode in `` chrome://extensions `` and drag and drop the ```yslcoweb.crx``` file to install.
+It has similar features except AI responses.

 ### Contact us for feedback/queries : yslcoweb@gmail.com